nehaljwani/team.exiv2.org/book/IMaEA.md

 ```

 dmpf.cpp finds it.
 So, we know it is 4448 bytes into the file and the Exif Tiff is 15288 bytes and begins at 12.
 So it's in there, but where?
 I don't know.
-More research necessary.
+More research needed.

 ```bash
 .../book/build $ ./dmpf ~/temp/foo/Stonehenge-preview1.jpg | head -1